startup-tips

 What is Tokenomics?

 Tokenomics is an important concept within the cryptocurrency space that has seen rapid growth in the last few years.
-The word ‘Tokenomics’ is the amalgamation of two words – ‘Token’ and ‘economies’ which refers to the study of the overall economics of a crypto token that includes critical factors, such as issuance, attributes, distribution, supply, demand and other features.
+The word ‘Tokenomics’ is the amalgamation of two words – ‘Token’ and ‘economies’ which refers to the study of the overall economics of a crypto token that includes critical factors, such as issuance, attributes, distribution, supply, demand, and other features.
 In other words, it explores all the essential parts of a token’s economy and provides a more complete analysis of how coins/tokens work in their respective networks.

 A crypto token is a non-native digital asset built by crypto projects on top of an existing blockchain.
 Whereas economics is a social science that helps to determine how token economics differs from traditional economics.
-Tokenomics determine two things about a crypto economy – the incentives that set out how the token is distributing and the utility of the tokens that influence its demand.
+Tokenomics determine two things about a crypto economy – the incentives that set out how the token is distributed and the utility of the tokens that influence its demand.
 Additionally, it is helpful as guidance to understand how much an asset might be worth in the future.

 Major types of tokens

-The main types of tokens includes:
+The main types of tokens include:

-• Security token :- Tokens equivalent to ownership rights to gain access to an electronically restricted resource.
+• Security token:- Tokens equivalent to ownership rights to gain access to an electronically restricted resource.

-• Transactional tokens :- These tokens serve as units of account and are exchanged for goods and services.
+• Transactional tokens:- These tokens serve as units of account and are exchanged for goods and services.

-• Utility token :- Tokens designed for a specific purpose or for some use cases is called Utility tokens.
+• Utility token:- Tokens designed for a specific purpose or for some use cases is called Utility tokens.

-• Fungible token :- A representation of assets on a blockchain that is divisible, interchangeable, and not unique.
+• Fungible token:- A representation of assets on a blockchain that is divisible, interchangeable, and not unique.
 For instance; Cryptos like Bitcoin.

-• Non-fungible token :- Non-fungible tokens represent assets that are unique and non-divisible, like a picture or intellectual property.
+• Non-fungible token:- Non-fungible tokens represent assets that are unique and non-divisible, like a picture or intellectual property.

-Why does Tokenomics matter in Crypto?
+Why does Tokenomics Matter in Crypto?

 Just as central banks leverage monetary policy regarding fiat currencies, the proper design and management of tokenomics allow project teams to create an efficient economy and ensure sustainable long-term development.
-Tokenomics has a great influence over the future price of a digital asset.
+Tokenomics has a great influence on the future price of a digital asset.

 Tokenomics is a fundamental concept that encourages investors to buy and hold a specific coin or token and determine whether the project can achieve the goals specified in its roadmap.
 Further, Understanding tokenomics is crucial because it makes one aware of volatility and risk in the market and better assess whether a cryptocurrency is a good investment

-Why is tokenomics important?
+Why is Tokenomics important?

 Tokenomics is important because: